kuzudb/kuzu-docs/docs/getting-started/cli.md

 kuzu>
 ```

 To exit the shell, you can type `:quit` and press enter.
-All commands can be found by typing `:help` and pressing enter.
+A list of available shell commands can be found by typing `:help` and pressing enter.

 :::info For Mac OS users
 In MacOS, when you download the CLI and try to run it the first time, you'll likely see the following error message: